educhastenier/cli-1/docs/v2/examples/bash-completions.md

 #### PowerShell Support

-Auto-completion for PowerShell is also supported using the `autocomplete/powershell_autocomplete.ps1` file included in this repo.
+Auto-completion for PowerShell is also supported using the `autocomplete/powershell_autocomplete.ps1` file included in this repo (make sure you checkout the file from the branch corresponding to the version you use, as the script may have changed).

 Rename the script to `<my program>.ps1` and move it anywhere in your file system.
 The location of script does not matter, only the file name of the